bobbyray/geotrail/README.md

  * Note: The first time on your phone you must accept loading the app.
 5. Optionally install Android Studio.
 See [Android Studio for Developers](https://developer.android.com/studio).
  * Java Development Kit must be installed first before the Android Studio is installed.
 I used [Java SE 8 Development Kit for Windows](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html).
  * Import geotrail/platforms/android into Android Studio.
+(Open Android Studio and close any project that may be open first.)
 6. You can build and run from the cordova command line or from Android Studio.
  * Be sure to make changes to source files in geotrail/www.
- * Do "cordova run android" to build and run the changes from the command line.
+ * Execute "cordova run android" to build and run the changes from the command line.
- * Do NOT make changes to files in geotrail\platforms\android\assets\www because "cordova run android" always replaces that folder with files from geotrail\www.
+ * Do NOT make changes to files in geotrail/platforms/android/assets/www because "cordova run android" always replaces that folder with files from geotrail/www.
  * The advantage of using Android Studio is that you can write and debug java code for plugins.
  * The Chrome remote debugger as described below is still used to debug the HTML and javascript; you cannot debug that code from Android Studio.